moo-man/TabletopCalendarManager/README.md

 ## Example Scenario
 I'm starting a new adventure with some friends, so I create a new campaign, lets just call it Adventure 1.
 This campaign starts in the winter of 1490, so lets just say 12/05/1490.
 The first session covers 5 days, some of which may have events worthy of creating **Notes** for.
-Therefore, we have at least 2 **Notes**, *Start Date*, which is on 12/05/1490, and the *Current Date*, which is on 12/10/1490, and there may be other notes, such as *Left town* on 12/7/1490.
+Therefore, we have at least 2 **Notes**, *Start Date*, which is on 12/05/1490, and the *Current Date*, which is on 12/10/1490, and there may be other, user created notes, such as *Left town* on 12/7/1490.

 Next, I want to create a new adventure in the same world.
 This adventure takes place in the past compared with Adventure 1.
 Lets say 1 year and 2 months before, so the *Start Date* is 10/12/1489.
 On the first session, this adventure has the characters traveling a long journey across the land, which takes 3 months.
 However, on the way we notice something.
 When we land on the date 12/05/1489, the program shows us that Adventure 1 will start on this day in one year!
 Whether that is relevant or not depends, of course, but it puts time in perspective for your players.